SergKam/agent-smith-team/apps/ui/README.md

 ```
 It runs both unit and end to end tests.

+### Task Creation

+The TaskList component displays a list of tasks with attributes such as ID, title, description, status, type, and priority.

+The TaskCreate component allows users to create new tasks with various attributes such as title, description, status, type, priority, and assigned user.

 ### Unit tests

 To run only unit tests, run:
 ```sh
 npm run test:unit